JohnSundell/SuperSpriteKit/README.md

 #### Hope that you'll enjoy using SuperSpriteKit

 This is just the beginning!
-I would love to get pull requests if you have created a generic SpriteKit-extension that you would like included!
+I would love to get pull requests if you have created a generic SpriteKit-extension that you would like to be included!

 Why not give me a shout on Twitter: [@johnsundell](https://twitter.com/johnsundell)